 What is mobile giving?

-Mobile giving, also known as mobile fundraising, is when nonprofits use technology to allow their donors to give from their smartphone.
+Mobile giving, also known as mobile fundraising for nonprofits, is when you use technology to allow donors to give from their smartphone.
 It makes donating more comfortable and faster in a wider variety of situations.
 Mobile giving is a link between in-person and online fundraising because it allows you to collect donations in situations like live events using online giving technology.
 It also provides a way to keep donors engaged with your campaign and stay in contact for future fundraisers.

 With the majority of internet users browsing on their phones, any fundraiser can benefit from making it easier to give via their handheld devices.